'Game of Thrones' Had an Opportunity With Daenerys Targaryen. The Show Squandered It

 So Daenerys’ turn from hero to villain should have been a triumph of plot development.
 If the showrunners wanted to argue that power corrupts everyone, carefully tracing Daenerys’ descent from Breaker of Chains to Mad Queen killed by her lover could have been a smart, honest, compelling storytelling choice.

 Instead, the creators of the show decided to evolve Daenerys’ increasing paranoia over the course of just a few episodes, let her snap in a second and punish her for that misstep by having Jon murder her a mere episode later.
 The shift was so abrupt that even actor Emilia Clarke admitted to struggling with it, saying in a recent interview that she still “stands by” Daenerys.
 “If I were to put myself in [Jon Snow’s] shoes,” she said.
 “I’m not sure what else he could have done aside from … oh, I dunno, maybe having a discussion with me about it?
 Ask my opinion?
-Warn me?
+Warn me?”

 Daenerys, along with Tyrion and Jon, had spent years as the underdog — one of the “cripples, bastards and broken things” who could defy others’ expectations.
-In a world where women are often treated as disposable objects, Daenerys outwitted and overpowered her male enemies.
+In a world where women were often treated as disposable objects, Daenerys outwitted and overpowered her male enemies.
 As the sole protagonist in her own storyline, far from the rest of the characters, she was set up to be one of the few unambiguously heroic figures in the series.
-And in just a few episodes, she quickly transformed from a woman who has prided herself on saving the downtrodden to one who burns the innocent.

 And then, in the penultimate episode of season 8, viewers saw her snap in just one shot.
 As explained by the showrunners in the post-episode breakdown, Daenerys saw the Red Keep, became enraged and made a decision to do what she’d never done before: Kill innocent civilians without reason.

 Yes, that was terrible.
 But the Mad King Aerys’ people spent years suffering under his draconian rule before Jaime stabbed him in the back.
 Olenna spent months plotting Joffrey’s poisoning.
 Even the Night’s Watchmen who killed Jon must have had a handful of meeting deciding what they were going to do before they murdered him.
-But after just one pep talk from Tyrion about how someone really ought to stop that crazy lady, Jon is able to walk up to an inexplicably unguarded Daenerys and stab her?
+But after just one pep talk from Tyrion about how someone really ought to stop that crazy lady, Jon was able to walk up to an inexplicably unguarded Daenerys and stab her?
 The Mother of Dragons left not with a bang, but with a whimper.

 It’s difficult to separate many fans’ frustrations with Daenerys’ treatment this season from the makeup of the writers’ room: The writers and directors on the show have always been overwhelmingly male, and women were shut out of both writing and directing jobs for every episode in season 8.